-“Whatever they used to track where our entrance us, they will know quickly which way we leave,” Toriel said to Asgore.
+“Whatever they used to track where our entrance is, they will know quickly which way we leave,” Toriel said to Asgore.
 “It does no good.”

 “We don’t have what we need, Asgore!”
 Toriel yelled.
 “We can’t all aimlessly start walking through the human’s world.”

 “We need a plan, a good plan!”
 Papyrus insisted.
 “But there’s no time for a plan.
-In a matter of hours, it will be all over.”
+In a matter of an hour or so, it will be all over.”

 Frisk looked down toward Al. What did he mean?
 She knelt down to him, still stuck in Papyrus’ arms.
-“What do you mean, worst of monsterkind?”
+“What do you mean become mutant?”